CcgAlberta/pygeostat/docs/source/user_guide/gettingstarted.rst

 	Examples:

-Some Exapmles of using Python standard libraries for resource modelling:
+Some Examples of using Python standard libraries for resource modelling:
 	Swath plot:

 .. plot::